 It is also recommended that travelers follow the weather forecast, be prepared to take a safer route, and even abandon the trip entirely if necessary.

-Travelers who have some flexibility in which year to do the Camino should consider waiting for or avoiding the Jacobean Years.
-A Jacobean Year is when St James's Day (July 25) falls on a Sunday.
+Travelers who have some flexibility in which year to do the Camino should consider waiting for or avoiding the Jacobean Years, or years in which St James's Day (July 25) falls on a Sunday.
 It is known in Spanish as Año Santo Jacobeo, in Galician as Ano Santo Xacobeo, and sometimes referred to in English as a Jubilee Year, Holy Compostellan Year, or just Holy Year.

 In a Jacobean year, there will be huge numbers of pilgrims on the Camino de Santiago.
 Numbers more than triple in a Jacobean year, with a huge concentration around St James's Day in particular.
 This means that walking in late June and July will see an even more competitive battle for hostel beds than usual.